-An institution may lose its eligibility to participate in some or all of the Title IV programs if, for three consecutive years, 25% or more of its students who were required to begin repayment on their student loans in one year default on their payment by the end of the following year.
+An institution may lose its eligibility to participate in some or all of the Title IV programs if, for three consecutive years, 30% or more of its students who were required to begin repayment on their student loans in one year default on their payment by the end of the second year.
 In addition, an institution may lose its eligibility to participate in some or all of the Title IV programs if the default rate of its students exceeds 40% for any single year.
-The August 2008 reauthorization of the Higher Education Act extended by one year the period for which students' defaults on their loans are included in the calculation of an institution's default rate, a change that increased our cohort default rates.
+The August 2008 reauthorization of the Higher Education Act extended by one vear the period for which students' defaults on their loans are included in the calculation of an institution's default rate, a change that increased our cohort default rates.
 The new law also increased the threshold for an institution to lose its eligibility to participate in the relevant Title IV programs from 25% to 30% over three consecutive years, while leaving the threshold at 40% for a single year.
 These changes to the law took effect for institutions' cohort default rates for federal fiscal year 2009, which were issued by the Department of Education in 2012.
 While our cohort default rates have historically been significantly below these levels, we cannot assure you that this will continue to be the case.
 For example, we believe our cohort default rates for the 2010 and 2011 federal fiscal year increased (although both remain below the Department of Education's thresholds) due primarily to the impact of current economic conditions on our students and former students and our transition to a borrower-based, non-term financial aid system in the Fall of 2010.
-Our cohort default rates, under the two-year method, on federal student loans for the 2011, 2010, and 2009 federal fiscal years, the three most recent years for which such rates have been calculated, were 12.5%, 12.0%, 9.2%, respectively.
-Our cohort default rates, under the three-year method, for the 2010 and 2009 federal fiscal years, the only years for which such rates have been calculated were 19.5% and 15.1%, respectively.
+Beginning with the three year cohort default rate for the 2011 cohort published in September 2014, only the three year rates will be applied for purposes of measuring compliance.
+Our cohort default rates for the 2011, 2010 and 2009 federal fiscal years, the only years for which such rates have been calculated were 15.7%, 19.5% and 15.1%, respectively.
 Increases in interest rates or declines in income or job losses for our students could contribute to higher default rates on student loans.
 Exceeding the student loan default rate thresholds and losing our eligibility to participate in the Title IV programs would have a material adverse effect on our business, prospects, financial condition, and results of operations.
 Any future changes in the formula for calculating student loan default rates, economic conditions, or other factors that cause our default rates to increase, could place us in danger of losing our eligibility to participate in some or all of the Title IV programs and materially adversely affect us.